yueyulovetaylor/PythonMachineLearning/README.md

 ## Embedding a Machine Learning Model into a Web Application

 We learned how to serialize a model after training and how to load it for later use cases.
 Furthermore, we created a **SQLite database** for efficient data storage and created a **web application** that lets us make our movie classifier available to the outside world.

+## Predict Continuous Target Variable with Regression Analysis

+We built our first model by implementing linear regression using a **gradient-based optimization approach**.
+We then saw how to utilize scikit-learn's linear models for regression and also implement a **robust regression technique (RANSAC)** as an approach for dealing with outliers.
+To assess the predictive performance of regression models, we computed the mean sum of squared errors and the related R2 metric.
+Furthermore, we also discussed a useful graphical approach to diagnose the problems of regression models: the **residual plot**.

+## Working with Unlabeled Data -- Cluster Analysis

+In this chapter, you learned about three different clustering algorithms that can help us with the discovery of hidden structures or information in data.

+We started this chapter with a prototype-based approach, **k-means**, which clusters samples into spherical shapes based on a speci ed number of cluster centroids.

+We then looked at a different approach to clustering: **agglomerative hierarchical clustering**.
+Hierarchical clustering does not require specifying the number of clusters upfront, and the result can be visualized in a dendrogram representation, which can help with the interpretation of the results.

+The last clustering algorithm that we saw in this chapter was **DBSCAN**, an algorithm that groups points based on local densities and is capable of handling outliers and identifying nonglobular shapes.

+## Training Artificial Neural Network for Image Recognition

+We learned about the most important concepts behind **multi-layer artificial neural networks**.

+## Parallelizing Neural Network Training with Theano

+This chapter covers a small demo of Theano and some most commonly used activation functions.